sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 <iframe src="https://player.vimeo.com/video/385339044" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 1. As you're editing your email, you can see what it looks like by clicking **Preview** from within the design editor, or, from the code editor simply toggle between **Desktop**, **Mobile**, and **Plain text**.
 You can also preview from the Single Sends index page by hovering over the action menu and clicking **Preview**.
 2. You can test your email by sending it to yourself and up to 10 other recipients.
 We'll automatically append "Test - " to the subject linee so your recipients know it's a test and not the real send.
 From **Settings**, click **Test Your Email** and enter the email addresses to send your test to.
 3. For more robust, automated testing, we offer [Email Testing]({{root_url}}/ui/sending-email/email-testing/) for both Automation and Single Sends so you can see what your email looks like across different operating systems, browsers, and inboxes.
-3. With your email fully tested and ready to go, click **Send** or **Schedule**.
+4. With your email fully tested and ready to go, click **Send** or **Schedule**.
 You'll have the chance to do a final review of settings before confirming your send!

+## Searching your Single Sends

+After creating multiple Single Sends, you can modify and delete them as needed.
+To make managing multiple Single Sends easier, Twilio SendGrid offers search functionality, enabling you to find a Single Send quickly by name.

+You can also filter your search results by status—"Draft," "Scheduled," or "Triggered"—and any categories you have added to your Single Sends.

+When filtering by multiple categories, Marketing Campaigns will return results matching any of the categories specified.
+For example, if you filter by the categories "Newsletter," "Promotion," and "BOGO," Marketing Campaigns will return Single Sends matching one _or_ more of those categories.

 ## Additional Resources

 - [Sending with Email API]({{root_url}}/for-developers/sending-email/api-getting-started/)
 - [Campaign Statistics]({{root_url}}/ui/analytics-and-reporting/marketing-campaigns-stats/)